Gadzrux/todoApp/README.md

 ### (using bun as runtime but it feels wrong to write MERB stack)

 - ### create backend endpoints:
-  - create a todo and store it in db
+  - created endpoints to post a todo, get all todos and put endpoint to update a todo
-  - see their existing todo
+  - using zod for input validation
-  - mark their todo as done (update data in db)
+  - mark todo as done (update data in db)